-The successful countries for sustainable green economy depend on efficiency of integrated water management and provision of water supply and sanitary services.
-Besides, the handling with water related disasters seemed to be more extreme in recent years.

-The concept of water security index had been proposed by the ADB to monitor the water status which link to the socio-economical development of the country.
-The index comprised with the securities of rural water, urban water, water for development, water quality in the basin and disaster, and can be used to measure the overall development and project implementation, together with socio-economical planning of the country.

-This paper proposed the water security definition and assess the water security of Thailand by reviewing water use status correlated with population data, gross domestic product in various countries of the world, Asia and ASEAN which helped to understand the competitiveness and the strength, weakness and potential of water development of Thailand compared with the rest of the world and ASEAN countries.
+Worlds nowadays focus on SDG goals to be set as country benchmark for socio-econenvironmental development.
+The successful countries for sustainable water security depend on efficiency of integrated water management, water productivity and provision of water supply and sanitary services.
+Water security index was another issue that had been proposed to monitor the national socio-economical development which comprised of household, urban water, economic water (including irrigation water), river health and resilience.
+The study proposed the water security definition and assessed the water security status of Thailand by using water use status and correlated with gross domestic product per capita, water productivity, Government effectiveness (Governance), political stabilities in various countries of the world, Asia and ASEAN which helped to understand the competitiveness and the strength, weakness and potential of water resources development of Thailand compared with the rest of the world and ASEAN countries and their initiatives needed.